MSc (Honors), Gdansk University of Technology, Poland

 PhD, University of Southampton, England, UK

 Dr. Stec’s research interests are in the field of widely understood synthetic organic and modern medicinal chemistry.
-Dr. Stec uses the tools of rational drug design to discover novel classes of inhibitors for various essential enzymes.
+In the center of his research endeavors are: new reaction discovery and optimization, synthesis of natural products, discovery and development of antibacterial/antitubercular and antiprotozoal agents, as well as synthesis of chemical probes for orphan nuclear receptors.
 His research productivity is reflected in manuscripts published in internationally acclaimed journals as well as numerous conference presentations.

-Throughout his academic career, Dr. Stec has been teaching for several years the principles of medicinal chemistry and biochemistry as well as mentoring and advising students at undergraduate and graduate/professional level.
-His passion for teaching was recognized by multiple awards and recognitions, including Teacher of the Year Award.
+Throughout his academic career, Dr. Stec has been teaching for several years the principles of medicinal chemistry and biochemistry as well as mentoring in research and advising students at undergraduate and graduate/professional level.
+His passion for teaching was recognized by multiple awards and recognitions such as Teacher of the Year Awards and Excellence in Teaching Award.

 Dr. Stec is involved in numerous College- and University-wide service activities and has held various committees’ leadership positions.
-At national and international level, Dr. Stec is a reviewer of journal manuscripts, symposium and grant proposals, organizer of scientific symposia and outreach activities, and an active member of various professional associations including The American Chemical Society (ACS), The American Association for the Advancement of Science (AAAS), and The American Association of Colleges of Pharmacy (AACP), to name a few.
+At national and international level, Dr. Stec is a reviewer of journal manuscripts, grant proposals, conference abstracts, organizer of scientific symposia and outreach activities, and an active member of various professional associations including The American Chemical Society (ACS), The American Association of Colleges of Pharmacy (AACP), and The American Association for the Advancement of Science (AAAS).